defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/core/evm.md

 # Ethereum Core

 :::tip
-We strongly recommend you to dive into the core concepts listed [here](https://inevitableeth.com/en/home/concepts) before diving into how Ethereum works.
+We strongly recommend that you dive into the core concepts listed [here](https://inevitableeth.com/en/home/concepts) before diving into how Ethereum works.
 :::

 There are many ways to explain Ethereum—how it works, what it enables, and the key standards that define it.
 However, we believe the best place to start is with its ethos.